Skip to main content

 (G) Confidentiality:

-(1) The regional programs shall develop policies and procedures to maintain complaint and advocacy and general information records, including, but not limited to, volunteer reports, in a confidential manner.
-The policies and procedures shall address the storage, maintenance, and physical access to all written and electronic complaint and advocacy and general information records and shall assure that such records are in a secure location and that access to the files is limited to those personnel authorized to review records.
-All authorized personnel shall treat records in a confidential manner.
-Regional program policies shall be consistent with paragraph (B)(6)(d) of rule 173-14-22 of the Administrative Code.
+(1) In a manner that complies with paragraph (B)(6)(d) of rule 173-14-22 of the Administrative Code, regional programs shall develop policies and procedures to maintain complaint, advocacy, and general information records, including, but not limited to, volunteer reports, in a confidential manner; to address the storage, maintenance, and physical access to all written and electronic complaint, advocacy, and general information records; and to assure that such records are in a secure location and that access to the files is limited to those personnel authorized to review records.

 (2) No employee or representative who has a conflict of interest may review a complaint case record if the conflict of interest is of a type which would have kept a representative from handling the complaint.

-(3) Representatives shall not reveal identifying information about individuals providing information about a complaint without their consent unless facilitated by state legal counsel in response to a court order.
+(3) No representative may reveal identifying information about individuals providing information about a complaint without their consent unless facilitated by state legal counsel in response to a court order.

 (4) Any representative who receives a subpoena or other request for ombudsman records, to attend a deposition, or to give testimony in court shall notify the SLTCO immediately.
 The SLTCO shall engage legal counsel to take appropriate legal action to protect the confidentiality of information, the persons who provided information, public entities, and the confidential records of consumers and of providers.